-Key Features of Cypriot Company
+Key Features of Cyprus Limited Company

-The most common legal form of a Cypriot Company is the Private Limited Liability Company is a legal entity in its own right and is separate from those who own it in the eyes of the law.
+The most common legal form of a Cyprus Company is the Private Limited Liability Company is a legal entity in its own right and is separate from those who own it in the eyes of the law.
 This is a major benefit to operating as a limited liability company as the liability of the shareholders is limited to their investment and any unpaid shares they own.
 The personal assets of a shareholder would not be exposed if a limited liability company is dissolved.

-Due to the limited liability characteristic of the Cypriot Company, potential tax advantages and simplicity in operating a limited liability company, make it the most popular business vehicle in Cyprus.
+Due to the limited liability characteristic of the Cyprus Company, potential tax advantages and simplicity in operating a limited liability company, make it the most popular business vehicle in Cyprus.
 Once the company is registered, information regarding the filing history and current appointments is made publicly available on the Registrar of Companies register.
 This affords limited companies with a level of transparency which is regarded as a significant advantage when doing business.

 The company’s name must be approved by the Cyprus Registrar of Companies.
 The name can’t be too general or similar to other existing companies, and must end with Ltd or Limited.
 If the proposed name is the same as the Parent Company’s name then the parent company must provide the Registrar of Companies with a letter of consent for the usage of the name.

-Share Capital of Cypriot Company
+Share Capital of Cyprus Company

 Although there is no minimum paid up capital requirement, authorised share capital of €1.000 is usually used.
 Different classes of shares may be registered such as ordinary shares, preference shares, redeemable shares and shares with or without voting rights.